 The Best Video Player in Town

-If you are already familiar with learn German with videos via Yabla and would like to know how to work efficiently with it, just scroll down a bit until you get to the list.
-The vocabulary for the Yabla preview video “Der Himmel” with Piggeldy and Frederick you will find on memrise here.
+If you are already familiar with “Learn German with videos via Yabla” and would like to know how to work efficiently with it, just scroll down a bit until you get to the list.
+The vocabulary for the Yabla preview video “Der Himmel” with Piggeldy and Frederick you will find on Memrise here.

-Yabla is a German language learning platform which uses different kinds of videos as main means of teaching or learning.
+Yabla is a German language learning platform that uses different kinds of videos as the main means of teaching or learning.
 They offer several languages and although I’ll focus on how to learn German with them, you certainly will be able to use the following approach for all their other languages.
 The problem with Yabla is that it doesn’t give you any guidance.

-The Transcripts
+The Transcripts (English and German Subtitles)

 Each video comes with a printable and switchable transcript in German and English.
 You have to check the transcript before you click on the video button.
-It’s a bit umständlich (=inconvenient) but with a bit of practice you will resist the temptation to click on the video link first.
-I suggest that you open the transcript and there click on the “printable version” button.
-Here’s a step by step introduction to using the transcripts:
+It’s a bit umständlich (=inconvenient) but with a bit of practice, you will resist the temptation to click on the video link first.

-2. Once you click on the “Transcript” button, you’ll get the option to access a “Printer friendly version”
+- Once you click on the “Transcript” button, you’ll get the option to access a “Printer-friendly version” offering you three options that you will need for my approach below.

-4. Click on any word to get a word-per-word translation.
+- Click on any word to get a word-per-word translation.
 I recommend using the “Both German and English” option in the dropdown menu for better results.

-Learn German with videos – the video player
+Learn German with Videos – the Video Player

-The video player is extremely efficient and easy to use.
-The two loveliest features are the “loop” and the “slow-function”.
-The “loop” repeats a sentence or element of the spoken text infinitely and the “slow” button slows the audio down while you will still be able to understand what is being said.
-Chapeau, Yabla.
+The “loop” repeats a sentence or element of the spoken text infinitely and the “slow play” button slows the audio down while you will still be able to understand what is being said.
 Just try it yourself.
 Here’s a link to their free preview.

 I suggest that you make yourself quickly familiar with its shortcuts so that you can smoothly skip back and forth through each video and activate respectively deactivate the subtitles and transcriptions quickly.
 This will come in very handy soon.
-“Transcript” means: German text and “translation”: English text.
+“Transcript” means German text and “translation”: English text.

 das Dosentelefon / Image from Pixabay